matthew-andrews/mattandre.ws/source/_posts/in-defence-of-copying.md

 - Books
 ---

-I’m reading Zero to One by Peter Thiel, which starts with an evocative question: **what important truth do very few people agree with you on?** Thiel then proceeds to describe the difference between “truly new innovation” (going from 0 to 1) against iterative improvements (going from 1 to n) and citing the example of Chinese copying products and business models from elsewhere as not innovation.
+I was recommended to read Zero to One by Peter Thiel, which starts with an evocative question: **what important truth do very few people agree with you on?** Thiel then proceeds to describe the difference between “truly new innovation” (going from 0 to 1) against iterative improvements (going from 1 to n) and citing the example of Chinese copying products and business models from elsewhere as not innovation.
 I don’t believe this to be true and I believe the author is downplaying the value of copying.

 In the infancy of each of China’s industries, they did indeed imitate and copy the leading incumbents.
 Much like the Japanese electronic and car industries when they started.
 Later, Japanese car makers led the world.
 Likewise, China leads the world in retail technology, low-carbon transportation, Drone technology and more.